fastavro/fastavro/README.md

 fork of [fastavro-feedstock][feedstock].

 * Make sure the tests pass
+* Copy the windows build artifacts for the new version from https://ci.appveyor.com/project/scottbelden/fastavro to the `dist` folder
 * Run `make publish`
 * Note the sha signature emitted at the above
 * Switch to feedstock directory and edit `recipe/meta.yaml`